rayinla/rayinla.github.io/_posts/2020-3-30-javascript-hoisting.md

 ===========

-We've mentioned hoisting before when talking about functions and you probably scratched your head.
+We've mentioned hoisting before when talking about functions.
+You probably scratched your head.
 Hoisting is one of those spooky JavaScript quirks.
 Since we're all about having fun here, why don't I let Rick from Rick and Morty explain it to you.

 >Note: this is fanfiction and not sponsored in any way by Rick&Morty.